What is a CTA? Call to Action Definition and Examples

 Any good marketing plan will make it as easy as possible for customers to navigate through your expected sales funnel.

-Of course, if a customer visits your website specifically to purchase a product, then they will figure out how to do it on their own.
+Of course, if a customer visits your website specifically to buy a product, then they will figure out how to do it on their own.

 But you can’t rely on every customer to come to your website with that mindset.

-When you base your marketing plan around lead generation, you can think about what will make your CTA most effective in creating new potential customers.
+By basing your marketing plan around lead generation, you can think about how to make your CTA effective to generate leads.

 What is the Purpose of a CTA on Your Website?

-Beyond achieving the final end-goal (whether it’s a purchase, a sign-up, or something else), CTAs are useful in a variety of ways:
+Beyond achieving your final goal (a purchase, a sign-up, or something else), CTAs are useful in a variety of ways:

 • They help visitors transition between various phases of the buyer’s journey.
 A CTA prompts the reader to act, perhaps to give you contact information or download an eBook.
 Why?
-The easier you make it to take the next step in your sales funnel, the more likely people are to take it.
-Your CTA creates a better user experience: you tell your audience exactly how they should proceed rather than making them guess.
+The easier you make it to take the next step in your sales funnel, the more likely people will.
+Your CTA creates a better user experience: you tell your audience exactly how to proceed on your website.

 • Customers expect to find a CTA.
 We live in a world of convenience, and people don’t want to have to search for information.
-As such, many people depend on a CTA at the end of the page or the bottom of the image to tell them what to do next.
-For example, if you publish a video with a new product demonstration, you should provide a way for the audience to purchase at the end.
-Or if you write a blog announcing your new coaching service, you might include a “Sign up for Your Free Consultation” button at the bottom.
+As such, many people rely CTAs to tell them what to do next.
+For example, if you publish a product demo video, you should provide a way for the audience to buy at the end.
+Or, if you write a blog announcing your new coaching service, include a “Sign up” button at the bottom.

 • They enhance your digital advertising.
 Any advertising campaign you run is about generating hype for a product or service and grabbing the audience’s attention.
 A call to action provides that last little push that many people need before they take the bait.
-They’re especially important in paid advertising, such as PPC ads or social media promotions, because . . . well, why pay for an ad if you’re not going to give the audience a clear way to make a purchase?
-That’s just wasted money.
+They’re especially important in paid advertising, such as PPC ads or social media promotions.

 Call To Action Types and Examples